Heroin facts & history: from opium fields to an opioid epidemic

 The history of illegal abuse

-This remained the state of affairs until 1948 when gangsters from Corsica (a French island west of the Italian peninsula) connected with U.S. Mafia drug distributors and began to overtake the market.
+In 1948, when gangsters from Corsica (a French island west of the Italian peninsula) connected with the mafia in the United States, drug distributors and began to overtake the market.
 Turkish opium was refined in Marseille and sold in New York City.
-This allowed for a rise in Americans using the drug, and, between 1965 and 1970, there were an estimated 750,000 heroin addicts in the country.
+This connection allowed for a rise in American users and between 1965 and 1970, there were an estimated 750,000 heroin users in the United States.

 On June 1, 1973, President Nixon created the Drug Enforcement Administration (DEA) to consolidate all forms of drug-centered law enforcement under one title to best fight the influx of drugs, including heroin, into America.

 Meanwhile, Saigon, a major opium supplier, fell and the heroin epidemic subsided until Mexico’s Sierra Madre took over.
 The Mexican and American governments sprayed poppy fields with Agent Orange, curbing that source of heroin; however, a source of heroin was found in the “Golden Crescent” of Iran, Afghanistan, and Pakistan in 1978, opening the floodgates again.

-In the early 1990s, the largest shipment of heroin was seized coming into New York from Bangkok, Colombian drug lords began exporting a high-grade form of heroin into the U.S., and the Thai army and DEA worked together to destroy opium poppies in the Golden Crescent.
+In the early 1990s, the largest shipment of heroin was seized coming into New York from Bangkok and Colombian drug lords began exporting a high-grade form of heroin into the United States while the Thai army and DEA worked together to destroy opium poppies in the Golden Crescent.
 But by 1995, Middle-Eastern heroin was the largest source of the drugs coming into America.